 This menu command is only available when using either ETM or J-Link with ETB.

-Opens the ETM Trace window to display the collected trace data; see Trace window, page 224.
+Opens a window which displays the trace data for function calls and function returns; see Function Trace window, page 227.

 This menu command is only available when using either ETM or J-Link with ETB.